 Friend the JSY's Hebrew Profile on Facebook: www.facebook.com/hayeshiva

-The BINA Jerusalem Secular Yeshiva (JSY) is supported by: UJA-Federation of New York, Jewish Community Foundation of Los Angeles, The Leichtag Foundation, The Posen Foundation, and other private donors.
+The BINA Jerusalem Secular Yeshiva (JSY) is supported by: The Leichtag Foundation, The Levinson Foundation, The Posen Foundation, JUF / Jewish Federation of Metropolitan Chicago, and other private donors.
 To support the JSY or other BINA programs, click here.